Fraser of Allander Institute

-The Fraser of Allander Institute, abbreviated to FAI, is an independent research unit and part of the Department of Economics at the University of Strathclyde.
+The Fraser of Allander Institute, abbreviated as FAI, is an independent research unit and part of the Department of Economics at the University of Strathclyde.
 It specialises in researching the Scottish economy.

 The FAI covers a number of primary areas of research, including the Scottish economy, macroeconomic modelling, fiscal analysis, energy and climate change, the labour market and standard of living analysis.
 It regularly publishes analysis on its blog which receives widespread media coverage.
 The FAI is impartial and its research has been used by both sides of the political spectrum in the Scottish Parliament.

 The director of the institute is Professor Graeme Roy, a former Senior Economic Adviser and head of the First Minister's Policy Unit under Nicola Sturgeon.

 History

 The Fraser of Allander Institute was formed by the University of Strathclyde in 1975.
 Its primary goal is to research the Scottish economy.
 It is based in Glasgow, Scotland.

 From 2017, Deloitte announced that they would be acting as the main sponsor of the Fraser of Allander Institute Economic Commentary.